Itsannm/Itsannm-wk1-code-challenge/README.md

 ## Limitations

-Certainly! is a basic program created to show how JavaScript can be used for grading.
+Let's get graded! is a basic program created to show how JavaScript can be used for grading.
 It doesn't have fancy features like saving data or fancy interfaces.
 It's best used for as a starting point for learning javaScript.

 ## Contributing